Firstly, a running dynamic compression test, confirms how effective each cylinder is, at pulling air in.

 A Low Idle And Snap Test Reading

-So, these types of numbers indicate that the cylinder is (not holding compression efficiently).
+So, these types of numbers, show that the cylinder is (not holding compression properly).
 Look for issues.

 - Slightly bent or burned valves.